raushangupta1425/Speech-to-Speech-Streaming-Project/README.md

             - This can make the resulting chunks sound more natural if you're planning to process or play them separately.
     - Call the function and text will be generated.

-3. Text to Translated Text
+3. Text to Translated Text - googletrans
+    - You can print all supported languages through this code "print(googletrans.LANGUAGES)"
+    - from_lang = 'hi' provide language code of source text.
+    - to_lang = 'en' provide language code of targeted text
+    - Provide source text during function call as argument.

+4. Text To Audio